aws/aws-cdk/packages/@aws-cdk/aws-events/README.md

 The following targets are supported:

-* `targets.SnsTopic`: publish into an SNS topic when an event rule is triggered.
-* `targets.CodeBuildProject`: start a CodeBuild project when an event rule is triggered.
+* `targets.CodeBuildProject`: Start an AWS CodeBuild build
+* `targets.CodePipeline`: Start an AWS CodePipeline pipeline execution
+* `targets.EcsTask`: Start a task on an Amazon ECS cluster
-* `targets.LambdaFunction`: invoke an AWS Lambda function when an event rule is triggered.
+* `targets.LambdaFunction`: invoke an AWS Lambda function
+* `targets.SnsTopic`: publish into an SNS topic
+* `targets.SqsQueue`: send a message to an Amazon SQS Queue
+* `targets.SfnStateMachine`: Trigger an AWS Step Functions state machine